Quick start

 YugabyteDB enables midsize applications running on single-node instances to effortlessly migrate to a fully distributed database environment.
 As applications grow, YugabyteDB seamlessly transitions to distributed mode, allowing for massive scaling capabilities.

 YugabyteDB Voyager simplifies the end-to-end database migration process, including cluster setup, schema migration, and data migration.
-It supports migrating data from PostgreSQL, MySQL, and Oracle databases to various YugabyteDB offerings, including Managed, Anywhere, and the core open-source database.
+It supports migrating data from PostgreSQL, MySQL, and Oracle databases to various YugabyteDB offerings, including Aeon, Anywhere, and the core open-source database.

 You can install YugabyteDB Voyager on different operating systems such as RHEL, Ubuntu, macOS, or deploy it via Docker or Airgapped installations.